CrystalNet-Tech/dotnet-for-delphi-samples/README.md

 * <a href="samples/getting-started/">.Net Tracing</a>
 <br>

-> .Net Collections in Delphi
+> How to use .Net Collections in Delphi
 * <a href="samples/getting-started/">Generic Dictionary</a>
 * <a href="samples/getting-started/">Generic List</a>
 * <a href="samples/getting-started/">Other Examples</a>
 <br>

-> .Net Configurations in Delphi
+> How to use .Net Configurations in Delphi
 * <a href="samples/getting-started/">Configuration</a>
 <br>

-> .Net Converter in Delphi
+> How to use .Net Type Converters in Delphi
 * <a href="samples/getting-started/">Byte Converter</a>
 * <a href="samples/getting-started/">CultureInfo Converter</a>
 <br>

-> Access .Net Data from Delphi
+> How to use .Net Data in Delphi
 * <a href="samples/getting-started/">DataTable</a>
 * <a href="samples/getting-started/">DataGridView</a>
 <br>

-> Access .Net Device Location from Delphi
+> How to use .Net Device Locations in Delphi
 * <a href="samples/getting-started/">Device Location</a>
 * <a href="samples/getting-started/">Resolve Address Synchronously</a>
 <br>

-> .Net Diagnostics in Delphi
+> How to use .Net Diagnostics in Delphi
 * <a href="samples/getting-started/">Diagnostics</a>
 <br>

-> Access .Net Active Directory Services from Delphi
+> How to use .Net Active Directory Services from Delphi
 * <a href="samples/getting-started/">DirectoryServices</a>
 <br>

-> Handle .Net Events and Delegates
+> How to Handle .Net Events and Delegates in Delphi
 * <a href="samples/getting-started/">Standard Event handling</a>
 * <a href="samples/getting-started/">Advanced Event handling</a>
 <br>

-> Host .Net Controls in Delphi
+> How to use Host .Net Controls in Delphi
 * <a href="samples/getting-started/">.Net DataGridView Control</a>
 * <a href="samples/getting-started/">.Net WPF Control</a>
 * <a href="samples/getting-started/">.Net Web Browser Control</a>
 <br>

-> Access .Net IO from Delphi
+> How to use .Net I/O in Delphi
 * <a href="samples/getting-started/">List files in Directory</a>
 * <a href="samples/getting-started/">.Net StreamWriter</a>
 * <a href="samples/getting-started/">.Net StreamReader</a>
 <br>

-> .Net Management in Delphi
+> How to use .Net Management in Delphi
 * <a href="samples/getting-started/">Event Watcher Polling</a>
 * <a href="samples/getting-started/">Using Management Path</a>
 <br>